 As he realized that legalization was no longer a pipe dream, Zablonski began his prep work.
 In early 2017, Zablonksi had a representative from Colorado come and help guide them through the steps that were taken in Colorado during the transition period to legalization.
 Colorado legalized recreational marijuana in 2013 and has really lead the way in how society can adjust to the legalization process.

 Because of this due diligence, once cannabis was officially legalized, Zablonski and his team already had a plan of action.
 Not only was Zablonski proactive in preparing Calgary for legalization, but he did his homework, making him knowledgeable about the industry.
 For these reasons, Calgary has been the most successful city in the rollout of the legalization of cannabis in Canada.
-If only other cities throughout Canada had had as much forethought as Zablonski, the legalization process might have gone a little bit faster and smoother.8 days ago
+If only other cities throughout Canada had had as much forethought as Zablonski, the legalization process might have gone a little bit faster and smoother.2 months ago